eugenefil/mytorch/README.md

 This is a tiny deep learning framework loosely modeled after PyTorch.
-It's made to try my hand at implementing automatic differentiation, CNNs, CUDA kernels, Cython, etc. It can do MNIST (like [here](https://github.com/eugenefil/ml/blob/master/mnist-svetoch.ipynb)).
+It was made to try my hand at implementing automatic differentiation, CNNs, CUDA kernels, Cython, etc. See [examples/mnist.ipynb](https://github.com/eugenefil/svetoch/blob/master/examples/mnist.ipynb) for an example.

-It supports 2 types of tensor devices:
+There is support for 2 types of tensor devices:

 - `cpu` - the default.
 NumPy arrays serve as the tensor backend.
 Some routines are written in Cython and parallelized with OpenMP for speedup.